wkoertgen/train.oracle12.migration/FAQ.md

 	-rwx------ 1 oracle oinstall   3651 23.
 Okt 2014  smonitor.ksh
 	[oracle@localhost develop]$

-Here is one of my scripts, developed during 15 years working as Oracle DBA.
+**smonitor.ksh** is one of my scripts, developed during 15 years working as Oracle DBA.
 It would surpass this handout to demonstrate this tool.
 There will be a github - project for the further development of this framework for profi DBA - scripts.

 Writing one's own DBA – scripts can be trained in special workshops e.g. on